 - Who invented dualism?

-- Can the mind exist without the body?
+- Can the mind exist independently of the body?

 - Where is the human mind located?